thaysmartinez/odin-rock-paper-scissors/README.md

 ## How to start the game

-The For the moment, the game should be played from the browser console.
+For the moment, the game should be played from the browser console.
 Open the index.html file, which for now shows a blank page.
 As soon as the browser opens, you'll be prompted for a choice between **rock**, **paper** or **scissors**.
 Play alog the five rounds.
 ![prompt](./img/prompt.jpg)